wp-plugins/powerpress/readme.txt

  = Will you be upgrading the version of Flow Player to 3.x? = Because of the feature restrictions and branding that FlowPlayer.org places on FlowPlayer 3.x versions, we do not plan on updating the player packaged with PowerPress.
 The **PAID open-source** FlowPlayer is not compatible with the **FREE open source** PowerPress plugin.

+ = The Media Player does not appear on my site? =
+. . . or the RSS feed is invalid?

+This can happen when there is a theme or plugin conflict.
+Please visit our [Diagnosing Feed and/or Player Issues](http://create.blubrry.com/resources/powerpress/using-powerpress/diagnosing-feed-andor-player-issues-with-powerpress/) for instructions how to resolve such issues.

 == Installation ==
+ = Pont and Click Installation =
+1. Sign into your blog, go to the plugins section and click 'Add New'.
+2. In the search box enter "PowerPress", then click 'Search'.
+3. Click the 'Install Now' link and proceed to install the plugin.
+4. Once installed, click 'Activate'.
+5. Configure your Blubrry PowerPress by going to the **Settings** > **Blubrry PowerPress** page.

+ = Manual Installation =
 To install Blubrry PowerPress manually, follow these steps:

 1. Copy the entire directory from the downloaded zip file into the /wp-content/plugins/ folder.
 2. Activate the "Blubrry PowerPress" plugin in the Plugin Management page.
 3. Configure your Blubrry PowerPress by going to the **Settings** > **Blubrry PowerPress** page.